-All Study Abroad programs (exchange programs and study trips) for the 2020/2021 academic year and beyond have been suspended until further notice due to the Novel Coronavirus (COVID-19).
+All Study Abroad programs (exchange programs and study trips) have been suspended until further notice due to the Novel Coronavirus (COVID-19).
+This includes suspension of the fall 2021 exchange programs.
 SAIC continues to monitor the developments surrounding the virus, related treatment and vaccine development and will resume programs when it is safe to do so.
 Study Abroad will continue to be available remotely via email, and via online and telephone appointments to support all students.
+SAIC will announce in August if programs will resume for spring 2022.

 The School of the Art Institute of Chicago (SAIC) welcomes international exchange and Association of Independent Colleges of Art and Design (AICAD) exchange students to study in Chicago for one semester.
 Interested students should consult with the exchange advisor at their home school to confirm eligibility.